 The Australian Prawn Farmer’s Association (APFA) was formed in 1993 to represent the interests and foster the development of the Australian prawn farming industry.
 The Association is a key contact for investors, new farmers and firms wishing to do business with the Australian prawn farming sector.

-The Australian prawn farming industry now produces more than 4,000 tonnes (2009) of product annually with a farm gate value estimated to be in excess of $70 million, providing more than 1000 direct jobs and 1800 indirect jobs.
-The Australian industry is one of the smaller volumetric producers in the world but leads the world in productivity with an average yield of more than 8,000 kg per hectare.
+The Australian prawn farming industry now produces in excess of 5,000 tonnes (2014/15) of product annually with a farm gate value estimated to be $87.7 million, providing more than 300 direct jobs.
+The Australian industry is one of the smaller volumetric producers in the world but leads the world in productivity with an average yield of more than 9,000 kg per hectare.
 Farms are currently located in two Australian states – New South Wales and Queensland.